cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 * Prio [CGB17] is a scheme proposed by Corrigan-Gibbs and Boneh in 2017 that allows for the privacy-preserving computation of a variety aggregate statistics.
-Each input is split into a sequence of additive input shares and distributed among the aggregation servers.
+The input is sharded into a sequence of additive input shares and distributed among the aggregation servers.
 Each server then adds up its inputs shares locally.
 Finally, the output is obtained by combining the servers' local output shares.
 Prio also specifies a multi-party computation for